Rainier-MSFT/Entra_ZTNA_Lab/Base-config_3-vm/README.md

 ## Deployment
 The environment can be deploy'd in one of two ways:

-+ Click the "Deploy to Azure" button to open the deployment UI in the Azure portal
++ Click the "Deploy to Azure" button to launch the deployment UI in Azure
-+ From any computer, execute the Base-config_3-vm.ps1 powershell script found in the 'Resources
++ From any computer, execute the Base-config_3-vm.ps1 powershell script located in the 'Resources folder

 ### Pre-requisites
 Prior to deploying the template, have the following ready: